Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Discussion and conclusions

-which turns out consistent with our main constraint shown in Fig.~\ref{Fig:PlotBig}.
+consistent with our SVSR constraint shown in Fig.~\ref{Fig:PlotBig}.

-As mentioned in the Introduction, the Darwin parameter can also be estimated using the equation of motion for the gluon field strength which relates the Darwin parameter, up to sub-leading $1/m_b$ corrections, to the matrix elements of spectator dimension-six four-quark operators \cite{Pirjol:1998ur, Czarnecki:1997sz}.
-Since the vacuum insertion approximation is not available for the baryons, one relies on the relation to four-quark matrix elements which are estimated using the nonrelativistic constituent quark model applied to spectroscopic data for heavy baryons \cite{Blok:1991st,Neubert:1996we,Rosner:1996fy,Guberina:1997yx,Uraltsev:1996ta}.
-Recent applications to heavy baryons with detailed discussions of this approach can be found in Refs.~\cite{Gratrex:2022xpm,Gratrex:2023pfn}.
-This relation expresses the Darwin term as a linear combination of four-quark matrix elements with the coefficient of proportionality given by $\alpha_s(\mu_s)$.
+The Darwin parameter, as we already mentioned, can be estimated using the equation of motion for the gluon field strength, which relates it to the matrix elements of spectator dimension-six four-quark operators, up to sub-leading $1/m_b$ corrections \cite{Pirjol:1998ur,Czarnecki:1997sz}.
+Since the vacuum insertion approximation is unavailable for baryons, the required four-quark matrix elements are estimated using the nonrelativistic constituent quark model with spectroscopic data from heavy baryons as input \cite{Blok:1991st,Neubert:1996we,Rosner:1996fy,Guberina:1997yx,Uraltsev:1996ta}.
+More detailed discussions and recent applications in determination of lifetimes of heavy baryons can be found in Refs.~\cite{Gratrex:2022xpm,Gratrex:2023pfn}.
+Using this approach, we extracted the value $\hat{\rho}^3_D(m_b)=0.03\,\text{GeV}^3$ in Ref.~\cite{Gratrex:2023pfn}.
+For the comparison with the current results from Fig.~\ref{Fig:PlotBig}, we evolve this value to the scale $\mu_s=(m_b m_c)^{1/2}$ and convert it to the kinetic scheme at our preferred cutoff scale $\mu=0.75\,\text{GeV}$, which yields

-A typical approach is to interpret the NRCQM estimates of the four-quark matrix elements as corresponding to a low-energy scale $\mu_s \simeq 1\,\text{GeV}$.
-We express the resulting estimate for the Darwin parameter in the kinetic scheme at our working scale $\mu = 0.75\,\text{GeV}$, yielding the value

-Although this estimate carries significant uncertainty—previously approximated at around $30\%$ in \cite{Gratrex:2022xpm,Gratrex:2023pfn}—it falls within the lower end of the allowed range for $\hat{\rho}_D^3$ determined in our analysis (see Fig.~\ref{Fig:PlotBig}).

-Furthermore, we verified that performing the analysis at a kinetic scale of $\mu=1\,\text{GeV}$ yields constraints on the hadronic parameters that remain consistent, within uncertainties, with their respective estimates from spectroscopic relations and the nonrelativistic quark model.